| Unfortunately, there

 Leg distance, runway length and surface, and altitude performance.
 This information

+can be found under the "Flight Schedule" link.
 5. It is highly recommended, but not mandatory, that aircraft have both a VOR and

 NDB navigation capability.
 Additionally, a DME capability would also be